Haian-Jin/TensoIR/README.md

-# TensoIR: Tensorial Inverse Rendering
+# TensoIR: Tensorial Inverse Rendering (CVPR 2023)
 ## [Project page](https://haian-jin.github.io/TensoIR/) |  [Paper](https://arxiv.org/abs/2304.12461)
 This repository contains a pytorch implementation for the paper: [TensoRF: Tensorial Inverse Rendering](https://arxiv.org/abs/2304.12461).
 The code can run well, but it is not well organized.
-I may reorganize the code in the future.
+I may re-organize the code when I am available.

 #### Tested on Ubuntu 20.04 + Pytorch 1.10.1